hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 without that additional authentication factor.

-Currently, there are two ways to connect to VSC: via the `VSC firewall page`_ and via SSH certificates.
+Currently, there are two ways to connect to VSC: via the `VSC firewall page`_ and via SSH certificates agent.
 The firewall page method can be used without the need to set SSH certificates with help of a certificates agent.
 The second method requires that first the user gets a valid SSH session certificate and then proceeds with connecting to VSC.
 Both methods employ MFA.
+The difference between the two is that the firewall authentication will establish an active SSH certificate for relatively short time and the user will be asked to visit the VSC firewall page upon every connection attempt.
+With the help of an SSH agent the proper certificates are valid for longer and that adds a lot of flexibility in using various applications used to connect to VSC.

 MFA without an agent